james-knott-iw/spring-boot-psql-in-docker/README.md

 #### App

 The first service defined is `app`.
-This service runs our Spring Boot application container.
+This service runs our Spring Boot API container.

 - The service is based off a image called `spring-boot-psql-in-docker:latest`.
 - The build context specifies that the image will be built using a Dockerfile within the same directory i.e. `/demo-api`.